vancura/sdg-inspect/README.md

 - Format SDG JSONL content with syntax highlighting for Q&A pairs
 - Visually distinguishable user/assistant interactions with color-coding
 - Interactive highlighting with bidirectional sync between editor and preview
+- Smart scrolling with element centering in preview panel
 - Clear functionality with complete state reset

 ## Setup